 Stock up in advance.
 You’ll need it.
 Also, an in-depth travel guide to the walk is a perk but adds weight.

 If you have sensitive knees, bring hiking poles, or use knee supports.
 On many stages, the knees take a beating.
 Our knee bands and Ibuprofen kept us from having any significant pain.
+However, when we did the 57-mile Loch Lomond & Cowal Way we did bring hiking poles.

 West Highland Way Baggage Transfer